sofiaspagnoletti/mongodb-scrape/README.md

 Each scraped article and its comments are saved in the application database.

 ### Prerequisites
-The user can access this application by open the following link in any browser:
+The user can access this application by opening the following link in any browser:

 ### Built With
 Express, Express-handlebars, Mongoose, Cheerio and Axios.